 15 Clever Ways to Use Leftover Red Wine

 Red wine is touted for its health benefits, from reducing the risk of stroke and heart attack to increasing bone density and more.
-But, how long is it actually safe to drink after opening?
-Thirty-six hours max, said David DeLuca, owner of LA Wine in Los Angeles.
+But, how long is it safe to drink after opening?
+Thirty-six hours max, says David DeLuca, owner of LA Wine in Los Angeles.

-Red wine typically starts to oxidize about 24 hours after opening, and after that, he said, “It’s not really a matter of safety if you drink week-old wine; it just tastes gross.”
+Red wine typically starts to oxidize about 24 hours after opening.
+After that, he says, "It's not really a matter of safety if you drink week-old wine; it just tastes gross."

-We asked Scott, DeLuca, and other wine experts to share their 15 favorite ways to use leftover red wine, especially if you're using one of The Best Red Wine Brands & Where to Buy Them.
+We asked Scott, DeLuca, and other wine experts to share their favorite ways to use leftover red wine, especially if you're using one of The Best Red Wine Brands & Where to Buy Them.

-Get the recipe for Steak in a Red Wine Pan Sauce.
+Get our recipe for Steak in a Red Wine Pan Sauce.

 Flavored butter is a versatile refrigerator staple that can easily be turned into a pan sauce in minutes, and leftover red wine is a flavorful add-in.
 Red wine butter pairs especially well with steak.

-Get the recipe for Grilled Steak with Red Wine Butter.
+Get our recipe for Grilled Steak with Red Wine Butter.

 Red wine reductions make flavorful glazes for meats and vegetables, Scott said.
 The addition of a full-bodied red wine makes dishes taste like they took hours to make.
 Pair leftover red wine, orange marmalade, and strawberries with salmon.

-Get the recipe for Strawberry Red Wine Glazed Salmon from Cupcakes & Kale Chips.
+Get the recipe from Cupcakes & Kale Chips.

-Leftover red wine works well in marinades, Scott said.
-The acidity of red wine helps tenderize meat, like steak and chicken, and keeps it moist while cooking.
+Leftover red wine works well in marinades, Scott says.
+The acidity of red wine helps tenderize meat, like steak and chicken, and it keeps it moist while cooking.

-Sangria—a mix of red wine, muddled fruit, brandy, sugar, and ice—is a simple way to use up leftover red wine, and a “refreshing Spanish treat” perfect for summer, Scott said.
+Sangria—a mix of red wine, muddled fruit, brandy, sugar, and ice—is a simple way to use up leftover red wine and a "refreshing Spanish treat" perfect for summer, Scott says.
 Sangria can incorporate just about any fruity flavor.

 Scott suggests adding club soda, ice, and fruit as a garnish to leftover red wine to make a classic spritzer.
 Leftover wine lends itself to endless spritzer recipes, including using flavored sparkling water and different fruits.
 Cherry and rosemary pair well for a refreshing spritzer.

-Get the recipe for a Tart Cherry Wine Spritzer from Running to the Kitchen.
+Get the recipe from Running to the Kitchen.

 Homemade vinegar can easily be made from leftover red wine, Scott said.
 Combine three parts red wine to one part vinegar, and let it age in a container for three or four weeks, he explained.
 Use homemade vinegar in salad dressings, marinades, or to make a shrub for cocktails or mocktails.

-Get the recipe for a Fruit and Vinegar Shrub Mocktail from Love & Olive Oil.
+Get the recipe from Love & Olive Oil.

 Along with flavoring savory sauces and marinades, leftover red wine works well in sweet recipes, like chocolate ganache.
 Melt semi-sweet chocolate with heavy cream, wine, butter, and cocoa powder for a rich ganache that's tasty drizzled over ice cream or fruit or as a brownie or cake topping.